 Product names also need to be unique in order to be found at the top of the SERP.
 If you’re using the manufacturer-supplied product name verbatim on your retail site, chances are that exact product name will be found on competitor sites as well.
 While Google doesn’t penalize for duplicate content, it does filter duplicate content and it rewards unique content that provides added value to the page.

 Product names are similarly important for your site's internal search function.
 When customers search within your offerings, strategic use of keywords within product names can make the difference between quickly finding relevant items and leaving in frustration after a fruitless attempt.

 Retailers who don't use normalized product data to create consistent product names do a disservice to consumers.
 Offer customers a better shopping experience with clear, consistent, easy-to-reference names that support informed decisions and an efficient, frictionless purchase path, and you'll see conversions grow and brand loyalty expand.

 Delivering a premier shopping experience isn't easy when you're forced to depend on manufacturers' source content.
-If you're not sure where to turn for help, consider Virtucom ProdX, our managed item onboarding system.
-ProdX provides dedicated data cleansing and quality control to help ensure every product name attracts the right kind of attention from potential customers.
+If you're not sure where to turn for help, consider our managed item onboarding system.
+Virtucom Group provides dedicated data cleansing and quality control to help ensure every product name attracts the right kind of attention from potential customers.